TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 We're sticking with our 60L NanoStore.

-If you get one yourself, make sure they install it the right way up and that they use the right valves for the job.
+If you get one yourself, make sure it's installed the right way up and is paired with the right valves for the job.
 I'm very happy with the ESBE VTD500 diverting valve and VTA320 mixing valve we ended up with.
 I highly recommend OpenEnergy monitoring and Home Assistant to get the most out of your system.